 This DGI pertains to the interaction between the CYP2D6 gene and codeine.
 Codeine is used to treat mild to moderate pain.
 It belongs to a class of drugs known as opioids.
-It works by activating the brain to produce a response of pain relief.
-Extensive literature and FDA warning labels indicate patients with genetically reduced CYP2D6 function demonstrate lower systemic exposure to the active metabolite of codeine than do patients with normal CYP2D6 function.
+Opioids bind to opioid receptors on nerve cells in order to block pain messages sent from the body through the spinal cord to the brain, resulting in pain relief.
+Extensive literature indicates that patients with specific genetic differences in the CYP2D6 gene may require dose adjustments of codeine or alternative medications in order to achieve therapeutic benefits.

-Genotyping for CYP2D6 was performed within a high complexity, certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement act of 1988.
-This validated clinical Laboratory Developed Test is carried out with strict adherence to protocols outlined by the College of American Pathology.
+Genotyping for CYP2D6 was performed within a certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement Act of 1988.
+This validated clinical laboratory developed test is carried out with strict adherence to protocols outlined by the College of American Pathology.
 The performance of the assay is closely monitored and the accuracy of the results is determined to be > 99%.

 Clinical Pharmacogenetics Implementation Consortium (CPIC) Guideline for Codeine and CYP2D6

 This link will take you to the main page on the CPIC website relating to CYP2D6 and codeine.
 On the site, you will find links to the main guideline publication and all supplementary information including a table that reports variant frequencies across different races/ethnic groups, a table that defines genetic variants, and a table that provides a phenotype interpretation (i.e. metabolizer status).